LearningPythonThroughAI/LearningPythonThroughAI/README.md

 Anyway this Project is to Document and backup everything i create using python while being taught by AI

 Although AI will be teaching the concepts and how to use python correctly i will not be copying and pasting code straight from any AI i will be writing everything myself

+Current Project Working on -->

+List of everything i have done
+[

+]